melissamelendezrojano/melissamelendezrojano/README.md

 -->

 ## About me
-- 🌱 Data scientist
+- 🌱 Big Data
 - 🔭 Continuous learning
-- 🎯 Obtain valuable information from data to improve decision making.
+- 🎯 Obtain valuable information from data to improve decision making